Germany’s Greens look to be kingmakers in a post-Merkel era

 It was in sharp contrast to Chancellor Angela Merkel’s Christian Democrats, who recorded their worst election results in both states.
-While the personality politics of the local votes mean that analysts are reticent to draw too much of a conclusion for Germany’s federal elections in September, senior Christian Democrats described the results as a “wake up call”.
+While the personality politics of the local votes mean that analysts are hesitant to draw too much of a conclusion for Germany’s federal elections in September, senior Christian Democrats described the results as a “wake up call.”

 “What is pretty clear heading into this election year is that the main opposition on the federal level will be between the Christian Democrats and the Greens,” said Peter Matuschek, a political analyst with pollster Forsa.
 “It will be probably the Greens who will be the kingmaker.”